 People have come to your website specifically for goats, but when you start talking about all sorts of other animals that could potentially be milked (ok this is getting weird now) that could deter them from coming back.
 Please come back to me!

 So instead: choose a broader name.
-It’ll allow you to pivot later on as you start to grow and you can introduce new topics and pages to your blog.
+It’ll allow you to pivot later on as you start to grow and you can introduce new blog post ideas and pages to your blog.

 The extension of a domain name is what’s after the full stop.
 So that’s your .com, .co, .com.au, .net, .org, etc.